Chng Suan Tze v Minister for Home Affairs: Judiciary's role in national security

 One of the Parliament's justifications for restricting judicial review in response to Chng Suan Tze was that national security is "not a judicial decision" and is not capable of "objective evaluation by the courts".
 Commentators have noted, though, that the role of the court as enunciated in Chng Suan Tze is merely to be convinced that there is a national security issue at hand, not to inquire into the executive action required to preserve it.
-In fact, the court applied the doctrine of justiciability which recognizes that the limits of judicial review in politically sensitive issues is better left to the discretion of the executive.
+In fact, the court applied the doctrine of justiciability which recognises that the limits of judicial review in politically sensitive issues is better left to the discretion of the executive.

 It has also been argued that by introducing an ouster clause into the ISA, an externally imposed restraint on the judiciary, Parliament has exhibited distrust towards the judiciary's ability to exercise self-restraint in dealing with ISA cases.

 Rule of law

 The Court of Appeal in Chng Suan Tze has been lauded for its "desire to cultivate a robust conception of the rule of law that promoted government accountability".
 The judgment has also been praised for its "high valuation of human rights as against the government".

-In purporting to reverse the Court's decision, the 1989 amendments have been criticized for being contrary to the rule of law.
-Thus, it has been commented that by amending Article 149 to include a "notwithstanding" clause, the Government had in fact exempted anti-subversion laws enacted under Part XII of the Constitution from the operation of various constitutional provisions.
+In purporting to reverse the Court's decision, the 1989 amendments have been criticised for being contrary to the rule of law.
+Thus, it has been commented that by amending Article 149 to include a notwithstanding clause, the Government had in fact exempted anti-subversion laws enacted under Part XII of the Constitution from the operation of various constitutional provisions.
 Furthermore, by deeming that such laws were not outside legislative power, Parliament and not the Constitution is supreme where the making of such "special powers" laws is concerned.
 Also, this gives the executive "a draconian power without any substantial checks".

 In response to the potential for abuse of the wide powers conferred upon the executive, the Minister for Home Affairs and Law argued that the judiciary could not be an effective check as a bad government could abuse all discretionary powers and "pack the courts", rendering a judicial remedy "highly illusory".
 In his opinion, the best safeguard against abuse was for citizens "to ensure that the Government elected is composed of men of integrity, honesty and incorruptibility".
-However, this differed from the position he had taken 22 years earlier when he had recognized the possibility of an authoritarian, arbitrary government coming to power, and the need for a written constitution which would protect citizens against its oppressive measures.
-The subsequent affirmation of the constitutionality of the amendments in Teo Soh Lung has also been criticized as a commitment to "an anaemic version of the Rule of Law".
+However, this differed from the position he had taken 22 years earlier when he had recognised the possibility of an authoritarian, arbitrary government coming to power, and the need for a written constitution which would protect citizens against its oppressive measures.
+The subsequent affirmation of the constitutionality of the amendments in Teo Soh Lung has also been criticised as a commitment to "an anaemic version of the Rule of Law".